• Skip to main content

 Are Closed Campuses Affecting Home Prices?

-January 18, 2021 by Jeffrey R Keller
+January 18, 2021 by Juliana Lee Team

 With many college campuses either closed or partially closed, there are fewer renters near the campuses.
 Has the decrease in rental demand tipped demand for owning homes in those locations?
 Stanford University is adjacent to the Palo Alto College Terrace Neighborhood.
 Many of the Stanford students and even visiting professors rent a place to stay, near the campus.